Md-Refat-Hosain/Customer-Churn-Prediction-Project/README.md

  This section details the technical methodologies and tools employed throughout the Car Price Prediction project, from data ingestion to model development.

-(Before data preprocessing dataset's video)
-[<img width="1358" height="351" alt="Screenshot 2025-07-24 at 6 53 06 AM" src="https://github.com/user-attachments/assets/a953e3ec-b734-42ce-baf0-f9157eb2a9e9" />](https://youtu.be/lbAg0mrnOhQ)
+(Before data preprocessing dataset's video: Please click on it) [<img width="1358" height="351" alt="Screenshot 2025-07-24 at 6 53 06 AM" src="https://github.com/user-attachments/assets/a953e3ec-b734-42ce-baf0-f9157eb2a9e9" />](https://youtu.be/lbAg0mrnOhQ)

 ### 1. Data Processing & Feature Engineering